 If no leakage is detected, but the gauge indicated a drop in pressure, coolant may be leaking internally within the system or at the block-to-head gasket.
-Have your engine distributor or servicing dealer correct this problem immediately.
+Have your servicing dealer or distributor correct this problem immediately.

 1Test pressures recommended are for all Deere OEM cooling systems.
 On specific vehicle applications, test cooling system and pressure cap according to the recommended pressure for that vehicle.